 Maximize Use of Keyword Match Types

 Paving your way up the rankings with Google Ads is only possible if you’re using the right keywords and match types.
 This is especially important for text ads.
-Keywords are what links a customer’s search query to relevant ads created in Google Ads, but match types are what allows us to fine tune how closely aligned keywords and searches need to be in order for your ad to be shown.
-Google Ads has four match types.
+Keywords are what link a customer’s search query to relevant ads created in Google Ads, but match types are what allows us to fine-tune how closely aligned keywords and searches need to be in order for your ad to be shown.
+After the updates in July 2021, Google Ads offers three match types.
 Match Types tell Google how you want to match a search query.
-They are Broad match, Modified Broad Match, Phrase Match and Exact Match.
+They are Broad Match, Phrase Match, and Exact Match.
+(Modified Broad Match no longer exists.)

 - Broad Match is the default setting, it uses any word within your keyword phrase in random orders.